macurious/current-template-insights/readme.txt

 == Frequently Asked Questions ==

-= Does this work with Full Site Editing (block) themes? =
-Yes!
-With block (Full Site Editing) themes, WordPress uses a core PHP file (`template-canvas.php`) as a wrapper for block templates.
-The plugin displays the actual PHP template in use.
-(Future versions may add a more descriptive message for block themes.)

 = Is there a settings page? =
 No settings page — just install and go.
 All information is displayed in the admin bar for logged-in admins.

 = Why can't i see the template information on the front-end? =
 The plugin displays its information in the WordPress admin bar.
-If the admin bar is disabled in the frontend (via user settings, code, or another plugin), then no output will be displayed.
+If the admin bar is disabled in the front-end (via user settings, code or another plugin), then no output will be displayed.

 = Can I extend or customize the details shown? =
-Yes, developers can use the `current_template_insights_details` filter hook to add or modify the debug info.
+Yes.
+Developers can use the `current_template_insights_details` filter hook to add or modify the debug info.
+See the plugin's [GitHub repository](https://github.com/macurious/current-template-insights) for an example.

+= Does this work with Full Site Editing (block) themes? =
+Yes.
+With block (Full Site Editing) themes, WordPress uses a core PHP file (`template-canvas.php`) as a wrapper for block templates.
+The plugin displays the actual PHP template in use.
+(Future versions may add a more descriptive message for block themes.)

+= Can I change the background color of the admin bar node? =
+Yes.
+You can override it with custom CSS.
+See the plugin's [GitHub repository](https://github.com/macurious/current-template-insights) for an example.

 == Screenshots ==